strohs/aws-cda-notes/study-notes-JUNE2018.md

     * versions are immutable (cannot be changed)
     * **can split traffic using aliases to different versions (only two way split)**
         * **cannot split traffic using $latest, instead create an alias to $latest**
+* Lambda@Edge
+    * lets you run lambda functions to customize content that CloudFront Delivers
+    * executes the Lambdas in AWS locations closer to the viewer
+    * these Lambdas can change CloudFront requests and responses
+* Systems Manager Parameter Store
+    * can be used instead of Lambdas environment variables to store sensitive configurations
+    * makes it easy to share these values between Lambda functions
+    *

 ## Limits
 * Memory